Constellation Energy Corp. Joined the NASDAQ-100 Index on February 2, 2022

 NEW YORK, Feb.
-03, 2022 (GLOBE NEWSWIRE) -- On February 2, 2022, Exelon Corp. ( EXC) announced it completed the separation of Constellation Energy Corp. ( CEG), Exelon’s former power generation and competitive energy business.
-Upon the completion of this spin-off transaction, Constellation Energy Corp. was added to the NASDAQ-100 Index® ( NDX), the NASDAQ-100 Equal Weighted Index ( NDXE) and the NASDAQ-100 Ex-Technology Index ( NDXX) on February 2, 2022.
+03, 2022 (GLOBE NEWSWIRE) -- On February 2, 2022, Exelon Corp.
+(Nasdaq: EXC) announced it completed the separation of Constellation Energy Corp.
+(Nasdaq: CEG), Exelon’s former power generation and competitive energy business.
+Upon the completion of this spin-off transaction, Constellation Energy Corp. was added to the NASDAQ-100 Index® (Nasdaq: NDX), the NASDAQ-100 Equal Weighted Index (Nasdaq: NDXE) and the NASDAQ-100 Ex-Technology Index (Nasdaq: NDXX) on February 2, 2022.

 After review, Nasdaq has determined that Constellation Energy Corp. will remain as a component of the NASDAQ-100 Index®, the NASDAQ-100 Equal Weighted Index and the NASDAQ-100 Ex-Technology Index.